 The Duomo complex is ginormous, you can’t miss it, so we went there on our first morning.
 You can get a great view of the city from the dome of its most famous landmark.
 The Duomo offers a combined admission ticket for Brunelleschi’s Dome, Giotto’s bell tower, the Baptistry, the Crypt and the Opera museum.
 Bear in mind that entrance to the cathedral itself is actually free if you don’t want to do the rest.
 Once you have your admission ticket you can visit each of the different areas once within 72 hours.
 But to climb the dome you must reserve a timed entrance.
 The soonest we could book was in three day’s time.
 Find more info about booking tickets for the Duomo in advance on their official site, here.

-Or book a one hour guided climb to the dome here including 72 hour access to the rest of the Duomo complex.
+Book a one hour guided climb to the dome here including 72 hour access to the rest of the Duomo complex.

 Visiting the Duomo in Florence